After a stroke, some people may need support from staff 24 hours a day, and may want to consider moving to a care home.

-If you need the funds from the sale of your home to pay for your care, the council will pay for your care home fees for 12 weeks, or until you are able to sell your property.
+If you need the funds from the sale of your home to pay for your care, the council will pay for your care home fees for up to 12 weeks while the sale goes through.
 You will not be expected to pay this money back to the council.

 It may be possible to defer payment of your fees until after your death, when the council will be able to recover the money from your estate.
 Contact your local authority to find out if you are eligible.

-As it can be a very complex process arranging funding for a care home, it is a good idea to seek advice and support.
+As it can be a very complex process to arrange funding for a care home, it is a good idea to seek individual advice and support.
 Organisations such as Independent Age offer information and a helpline, and Age UK can provide detailed information about care home costs.